 But one size doesn't fit all – marketers can reach conversions with very different types of content marketing strategies and tactics.

 Some of the brands create inspirational magazines with long-form content and products embedded in their stories.
 Others collaborate with influencers and build content marketing hubs mixing the editorial content from the brand’s marketing team and curated social content from partners.
-Last but not least, forward-thinking brands develop communities and let their customers do the talking.
+Last but not least, forward-thinking brands build user-generated content campaings to increase reach and drive conversions.

 So without further do, here we provide three examples of how e‑commerce sites Finnish Design Shop, TaylorMade Golf, and GlassesUSA are using different content marketing strategies to drive conversions: